-The standard model seems to assume that matter began like Venus from the sea, complete and perfect, with charge just an accessory.
-Our galaxy is largely charge neutral so physics supposes the universe as a whole is the same, but how did that happen?
-If charge is an inherent property arbitrarily allotted, why did the big bang dole out equal amounts of it?
-The current answer, that the universe is charge neutral because it was made “just so” is unsatisfactory.
+In the standard model, matter arose like Venus from the sea, complete and perfect with positive and negative charge an optional accessory.
+Our galaxy is charge neutral so physics supposes the universe as a whole is the same, but how did that happen?
+If charge is an inherent property arbitrarily allotted, why did its creation dole out equal amounts of it?
+The current answer, that the universe is charge neutral because it was made “just so”, is unsatisfactory.